SPECIAL EDUCATIONAL NEEDS POLICY

 - Monitors and reviews the progress of the child.

 - Recommends either continuation, removal from register or upgrades to School Action (ESA).

 Stage 2 (ASI) – The class teacher (supported by the SENco, if necessary) will;

-- Write a Learning Plan, in conjunction with parents and pupil and ensure the SENco has a copy.
+- Write a Learning Plan or SEMH support plan, in conjunction with parents and pupil and ensure the SENco has a copy.

 - The class teacher will make sure that any relevant SEN information they may receive is passed on to the SENco and Headteacher, where appropriate.

 - Ensure that there is sufficient support within the classroom so that targets can be met.

 - Discuss strategies and teaching techniques and the efficient use of resources for assisting with the implementation of the Learning Plan.

 - Monitor and review the progress of the child, using the Assess, plan, do, review process.

 - Inform the parents every term of progress made.

-- Recommend the continuation, removal from register or movement to ASI+.
+- Recommend the continuation or removal from the register

 The class teacher and SENco (where necessary) will also

-- Considers and amends the Learning Plan in consultation with the parents, pupils and outside agencies.
+- Consider and amends the Learning Plan in consultation with the parents, pupils and outside agencies.

-- Considers whether the pupil meets the criteria justifying application for an EHC plan.
+- Consider whether the pupil meets the criteria justifying application for an EHC plan.

-- Increased support within the class situation and reviews use of resources and teaching strategies.
+- Increase support within the class situation and review use of resources and teaching strategies.

 The advice of outside specialists may be sought at all stages.

 The LEA considers the need for a statutory assessment and, if appropriate, makes a multidisciplinary assessment.

 The LEA considers the need for an EHC plan based on evidence from the school and any outside agencies involved.
 The LA may then propose a Draft EHCP which will be discussed at an Outcomes Meeting.
 A decision is then made by the Local Authority as to whether an EHCP will be agreed.
 The LA, if appropriate, will monitor and review provision.